- What We Do

 The answer to both of these scenarios: social media advertising, in particular YouTube ads.

-The user base is 1.3 billion and counting, and guess how many videos that 1.3 billion people watch every day?
+The user base is 1.9 billion and counting, and guess how many hours of video those 1.9 billion people watch every day?

 If you’re not convinced by the sheer logic of being where your customers are, think about this: millions and millions of people already flock to YouTube to watch videos, and therefore may be more inclined to watch your ad than other digital mediums.